escalante-bio/mosaic/README_mosaic_rl.md

 ### HuggingFace optimiser API

 `mosaic_rl.optimizers.hf_grpo_optimizer` powers the higher-level `build_hf_grpo_phase` helper.
 The phase returns a resource dictionary instead of a numeric loss; the optimiser loads the specified HF model/tokenizer, generates completions, scores them, and performs a REINFORCE-style gradient step using PyTorch/Transformers.
 State is passed via the usual `x`/`best_x` slots (containing checkpoint paths), so phases chain exactly like the logit-level variant.

+`mosaic_rl.optimizers.hf_dataset_grpo_optimizer` pairs with `build_hf_dataset_phase` when rewards are precomputed (prompt/completion/reward triples stored as a HuggingFace dataset).
+This mirrors pipelines such as tiny-clean-test that run sequence generation + scoring before each GRPO update.

 ## Regularisers